What is Blepharoplasty?

 Real Patient Results

 Eyelid surgery usually takes one to two hours and is performed under local or general anesthesia.
-During blepharoplasty, the surgeon makes incisions that follow the natural contours of your eyelids, including the lower eyelid area and the creases of your upper eyelids.
+During blepharoplasty, the surgeon makes incisions that follow the natural contours of your eyelids, including the lower area and the creases of your upper lids.
 These discreetly placed incisions may also extend to the outer corners of your eyes, to treat laugh lines or crow’s feet.
-The blepharoplasty surgeon uses these incisions to remove excess muscle, fat, and skin tissue before closing the incisions with sutures.
+The surgeon uses these incisions to remove excess muscle, fat, and skin tissue before closing the incisions with sutures.

-After you visit our office in Nashville, Tennessee for blepharoplasty / eyelid surgery, your eyes will likely require ointment for lubrication.
+After you visit our office in Nashville, Tennessee for eyelid surgery, your eyes will likely require ointment for lubrication.
 You may experience swelling or a tightening sensation as the anesthesia wears off, but most blepharoplasty patients are surprised at how little discomfort they feel.

-Most of the patients at our Nashville, Tennessee office who undergo blepharoplasty / eyelid surgery begin to feel better after three or four days and can return to work in a week to 10 days.
+Most of the patients at our Nashville, Tennessee office who undergo blepharoplasty begin to feel better after three or four days and can return to work in a week to 10 days.
 Normally, at this point, makeup can be used to hide any remaining bruising.
-Eye drops are administered for patients who experience dry or itchy eyes after eyelid surgery.
+Eye drops are administered for patients who experience dry or itchy eyes after surgery.
 You should wear sunglasses as much as possible to avoid various irritants and to protect your sensitive eyes from sunlight.
-In many cases, blepharoplasty patients won’t be able to wear contact lenses for roughly two weeks or longer following eyelid surgery.
+In many cases, patients won’t be able to wear contact lenses for roughly two weeks or longer following surgery.

 Complications from eyelid surgery are rare and usually minor.
 Nevertheless, as with any surgery, there is some degree of risk, including possible infection or a negative reaction to the anesthesia.
-Possible complications following blepharoplasty include temporary swelling, blurred vision, and slight asymmetry in healing or scarring.
+Possible complications following blepharoplasty include temporary swelling, blurred vision, and a slight asymmetry in healing or scarring.
 Additionally, small whiteheads may appear after your stitches have been removed, but these whiteheads can be easily dealt with.
-After blepharoplasty / eyelid surgery, some patients may find it difficult to close their eyes during sleep.
+After surgery, some patients may find it difficult to close their eyes during sleep.
 In very rare cases this condition may become permanent.
 Another extremely rare post-surgical complication is called ectropion, which describes a pulling down of the lower eyelids.
 If this should occur, temporary taping of the corners of the eyes or further eyelid surgery may be required.